 - If you are eligible, you will receive your WIC benefits on the day of your appointment and can go directly to the grocery store

 - Other follow-up appointments will be made for nutrition education and brief health assessments

-- Nutrition classes are held the 2nd and 4th Thursday of each month.
+- Nutrition and breastfeeding classes are held the 2nd and 4th Tuesday of each month by appointment.

 - On-line Nutrition Education classes are available anytime for general nutrition classes only- Click here to begin your online nutrition education.
 All you need to create an account is your demographics ID from your WIC Clinic.

 - Breastfeeding classes are required for all pregnant clients, regardless of number of pregnancies or choice to not breastfeed.

 - WIC contracts with certain formula companies to use their products.
 Other formulas may be provided for infants with documented special needs.

 - For those who wish to breast feed, breast pumps will be issued, if available, and you meet requirements